 As indicated in Table 1 and Table 2 all soil and groundwater samples will be analyzed for volatile organic compounds (VOCs) via EPA Method 8260, semivolatile organic compounds (SVOCs) via EPA Method 8270, Pesticides via EPA Method 8081, Herbicides via EPA Method 8151, Polychlorinated biphenyls via EPA Method 8082 and TAL Metals via EPA Method 6010 and EPA Method 7471 for Mercury.
 Groundwater samples analysis for TAL Metals will be performed for both filtered and unfiltered samples.
 Soil and groundwater samples will also be analyzed for Emerging Contaminants, i.e. 1,4-Dioxane via EPA Method 8270D SIM and the 21 target Perfluorooctanoic acid (PFAS) compounds via Modified EPA Method 537.
-As indicated in Table 3 sub-slab soil vapor samples will be analyzed for VOCs via EPA Method TO-15.
+As indicated in Table 3, soil vapor and indoor air samples will be analyzed for VOCs via EPA Method TO-15.
+To evaluate coal-tar related compounds from historic manufactured gas plants (MGP) activities in the Gowanus area, naphthalene is added as a target compound for the soil vapor samples.